swaptacular/swpt_accounts/protocol.rst

   `AccountTransfer`_ massages, and a ``last_transfer_number`` field
   with the value of ``0``.

-.. [#alr-adr-relation] Note that lifespans of `AL record`_\s and `AD record`_\s could be related, or exactly the same.
-In particular: 1) An empty AL record could be created each time a new AD record is being created, and vice versa; 2) When an AD record is being removed from the client's database, the associated AL record could be removed as well.
+.. [#alr-removal] Note that client when an `AD record`_ is being removed from the client's database, client implementations may choose to remove the associated `AL record`_\s as well.